actonmass/actonmass.org/_bills/life-without-parole.md

 summary:
   - Ends mandatory minimum sentencing that forces life without parole for certain crimes
+  - Reduces the incarcerated population, freeing up funding that is desperately needed for essential public services like hospitals and schools
+  - Is the first step to reorienting our criminal justice system away from punishment and towards rehabilitation
 orgs: []
 house_lead_sponsors:
   - liz-miranda
   - andres-vargas
+senate_lead_sponsors:
+  - cynthia-creem
 co_sponsors:
   - liz-miranda
   - andres-vargas